pdx-cs-sound/fm/README.md

 connect to a named keyboard (found by `aconnect -o` on Linux) say `python3 fm.py -k` _keyboard_.
 If you want to use a [TOML](https://en.wikipedia.org/wiki/TOML) keyboard configuration file say `python3 fm.py -K` _conffile_.
-An example keyboard configuration is provided for the M-Audio Oxygen 8 in `oxygen8.toml`.
+Example keyboard configurations are provided for the M-Audio Oxygen 8 and Line 6 Mobile Keys 49.

 Note velocity modifies note volume; release velocity modifies note release time.
 A MIDI "panic" control message